-As the event world enters a new era, we have all seen the rush to the online virtual event to fulfil the need to perpetuate conversations.
+As the event world enters a new era, the rush to virtual events fulfils the need to perpetuate conversations.

 Hybrid events are an exciting proposition where physical content will be given lasting life online and online content will be rejuvenated by a human orientated twin, but we aren’t there yet.
 Physical events are only just returning in select areas and in the meantime, the need to create engaging online content is ever-present.